Generating music through movement

 Test

-It was clear the performance was compelling for the audience.
+After the performance, it was clear the audience found it extremely compelling.
+Many not even realizing the music was being generated live.
 Yet, the best part was each performance was unique - revealing how much more control the dancer had her on process.